Iljaaa/machete/README.md

 public function getFirstErrorForAttribute(string $attribute): string
 ```

-# Manual use rules
+# Use rules as stand alone

 Most rules can be used without form.
-Can create instance of validation class,
+Can create instance of validation rule,
 parameterize it and pas data to validate method.

-Chapter of provided rules has full examples of every rule.
+Chapter of provided rules has examples of every rule.

 # Provided rules